mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 $$ 0 = \forall x . x$$

 This object has actually an inhabitant: the non-terminating computation.
-Thus, it is not the intial object.
+Thus, it is not the initial object.

 But if you instead think this is just me rambling about.. well you're probably right.